 Leading up to the American Revolution in December 1773, the Boston Tea Party was the historical event that began to transform America into a coffee drinking nation.
 Today the U.S. is responsible for more than a third of worldwide coffee consumption at 400 million cups every day.
 Over the years, thousands of studies have been done examining coffeeâ€™s impact on health and, for the most part, their results are as pleasing as the aroma of that freshly brewed cup of java.
 Pretty much everyone loves a cup of coffee, especially to wake them up in the morning.
-I don’t know why it took me so long, but I recently came to the conclusion that I need a coffee machine in my home.
+There is something special about visiting an independent coffee shop.
+I must admit there is a part of me that is longing to open a coffee shop of my own.
+If I did then I would definitely get my supplies from www.ironandfire.co.uk.
+Anyway, I don’t know why it took me so long, but I recently came to the conclusion that I need a coffee machine in my home.
 This would make it so much easier for me, rather than spending money at my local coffee shop every morning.
 But I just don’t know what one to choose.
 A friend of mine recommended I check out a review company like Identifyr, so I could make the decision a little more easily.
 I can be very indecisive, so this would be my best bet.
 I cannot wait to finally have my very own machine.
 Imagine all the cups of coffee I could have throughout the day.

 “Overall, the research shows that coffee is far more healthful than it is harmful,” says Dr. Tomas DePaulis, research scientist at Vanderbilt Universityâ€™s Institute for Coffee Studies.
 “For most people, very little bad comes from drinking it, but a lot of good.”